istio/old_mixer_repo/doc/dev/development.md

 ### Setting up personal access token

-Since Istio requires two-factor authentication, you must setup personal access token to enable push via HTTPS.
+Since Istio requires two-factor authentication, you must setup a personal access token to enable push via HTTPS.
 Please follow [these instructions](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) for how to create a token.